“Wildness is the preservation of the World” ~ Henry David Thoreau.

 "You can stay here at the President Hotel until there is permanent housing available for you and your family," Wolfgang says with a warm smile.
 In retrospect, they did an outstanding job in welcoming us to Gaborone, Botswana.
 However, back then I was very worried.

 The Director, Department of Wildlife and National Parks, was Mr. E.T.
 Matenge.
-Despite being a chain smoker, he made me feel so welcomed, valued and loved his country, people, and its wildlife.
+Despite being a chain smoker, he made me feel so welcomed, valued.
+He loved his country, people, and its wildlife.
 I like him very much.

 I rode my Yamaha 125cc daily to work.
 My official job title was Game Warden, Administration.
 We are part of an international team -- Jerry Neville from Australia, Shoe Minato from Japan, and a guy from India who never showed up.
 We were the new team and attended UNDP orientation in the Okavango Delta and Chobe National Park.
 Our friendship would last a lifetime.

 In a developing country, things work in a unique time and it is best to adapt.
 Jerry and Shoe were responsible for the infrastructure of the national parks campgrounds, and roads, and bridges.
-Those were major challenges in a developing country like Botswana.
+Those were major challenges in a developing country.
 I would help with the Administration of daily operations, and because the guy from India did not show up, I assumed his job as Finance Officer as well.
-I was lost.
+Initially, I was lost.

 Thank goodness for the British.